yevheniiairapetian/r3play-client/README.md

 - Movies, anime, and TV series by the same director
 - What to watch with the same duration
 - Movies, anime, and TV series where the same actors are playing
-- Movies, anime, and TV series with same IMDb Rating
+- Movies, anime, and TV series with the same IMDb Rating
 - Movies, anime, and TV series with the same Rotten Tomatoes Audience Rating
 - What to watch with the same genre
 - What to watch with the same release year